hasanmoudud/geocompr/main.md

   tm_view(basemaps = basemap)
 ```

-An impressive and little-known feature of **tmap**'s view mode is that it also works with facetted plots.
+An impressive and little-known feature of **tmap**'s view mode is that it also works with faceted plots.
-The argument `sync` in `tm_facets()` can be used in this case to produce multiple maps with syncronized zoom and pan settings, as illustrated in Figure \@ref(fig:sync) which was produced by the following code:
+The argument `sync` in `tm_facets()` can be used in this case to produce multiple maps with synchronized zoom and pan settings, as illustrated in Figure \@ref(fig:sync) which was produced by the following code:

 ```r